NiJeLorg/NiJeL-Website/README.md

 # Nijel-Website

-Client-faceing website to display our work and describe who we are as a company, goals, mission and objectives.
+Client-facing website to display our work and describe who we are as a company, goals, mission and objectives.
 As well as highlight the different partners we have worked with and the projects we have undertaken.

 ## Getting Started